-A Series LLC is a type of LLC allowed in 9 states (Utah, Nevada, Illinois, Texas, Delaware, Iowa, Oklahoma, Tennessee, and Wisconsin) that provides liability protection to each ”series” which is a separate entity under law but does not require a separate entity filing with the state and a separate tax return.
+A Series LLC is a type of LLC allowed in 9 states (Utah, Nevada, Illinois, Texas, Delaware, Iowa, Oklahoma, Tennessee, and Wisconsin) that provide liability protection to each ‘Series’.
+A series is a separate entity under law but does not require a separate entity filing with the state or a separate tax return.
 The benefit of a series LLC is that each series is protected from liabilities arising from the other series and that the series LLC as a whole can file one tax return.

-The most common use of a Series LLC is by a real estate investor or developer who desires separate liability treatment for each of their properties or projects by using a series for each but doesn’t want the additional cost or hassle of a separate regular LLC for each property.
+The most common use of a Series LLC is a real estate investor or developer who desires separate liability treatment for each of their properties or projects.
+By using a series for each, they can avoid the additional cost or hassle of a separate regular LLC for each property.

-A Series LLC files a “master LLC” with the state and authorizes itself to create separate series which have a distinct name and which must keep its assets, books, and records separate from the other “series” in the Series LLC.
-In order to ensure separate treatment for liabilities the series LLC it self must ensure that it is taking measures to properly separate the business activities of each series.
+A Series LLC files a “Master LLC” with the state and authorizes itself to create separate series, which have a distinct name.
+Each separate series must keep its assets, books, and records separate from the other “series” in the Series LLC.
+In order to ensure separate treatment for liabilities, the series LLC itself must ensure that it is taking measures to properly separate the business activities of each series.